 Essentials of Strength Training and Conditioning-3rd Edition

-Physical Activity and Type 2 Diabetes
+Physical Activity and Type 2 Diabetes eBook

 A look at the issues related to type 2 diabetes.

 Fitness Professional's Guide to Strength Training Older Adults-2nd Edition

 Over two-thirds of American adults are overweight or obese (National Health and Nutrition Examination Survey, 2004), with many estimates even higher (ACSM 2010).Fortunately, sensible strength training can remediate this situation (Campbell et al. 1994; Westcott 2009).